tjmahr/tjmahr.github.io/_posts/2017-11-28-secret-santa-graph-traversal.md

 ## The nibling gift exchange

 I lied above.
 Secret Santa is not so simple in family.
 For my generation (with me, my siblings and our partners), there's a rule that a player can't draw their partner's name.
-Similarly, my nieces and nephews (and now also my child :sparkling_heart:) have their own gift exchange with an added constraint: A player can't give their sibling a gift.
+Similarly, my nieces and nephews (and now also my child 💖) have their own gift exchange with an added constraint: A player can't give their sibling a gift.
 The elegant and simple Hamiltonian solution fails under these constraints unless you write a special shuffling algorithm.
 Our hat-drawing approach, however, handles this situation with minimal effort.
-Let's work through an example with my nieces and nephews (and :baby:!).
-To protect the very young, I have replaced their names with Pokemon names.
+Let's work through an example with my nieces and nephews (and 👶!).
+To protect the very young, I have replaced their names with Pokémon names.

 Below we define the children and their families and do some data-wrangling so that we have columns with the family at the start and end of each edge.

 ```r